-From searching to finding: The new era of AI-powered enterprise knowledge
+From Searching to Finding: The New Era of AI-Powered Enterprise Knowledge

 Finding the right information at work shouldn’t feel like searching for a needle in a haystack.
 Today’s teams need faster, smarter ways to surface knowledge without breaking their workflow.

-Discover how AI enhances search with natural language understanding, context awareness and real-time summarisation, helping your team to make faster decisions and stay focused.
+Discover how AI enhances search with natural language understanding, context awareness, and real-time summarization, helping your team make faster decisions and stay focused.

 Download the e-book to learn how Slack enterprise search: